 This IP camera recorder enables you to have easy access to your files from anywhere, eliminating the need to be on site for playback or file downloading purposes.

-Now many security cameras, like the ones sold by Reolink, can upload and store captured images and videos to an FTP server without needing a DVR/NVR.
+Now many security cameras, like the ones sold by Reolink (except the battery cameras), can upload and store captured images and videos to an FTP server without needing a DVR/NVR.

 5. Security Camera Recording to Cloud